Winkler County nurse whistleblower case: Aftermath

 Roberts was convicted on two counts of misuse of official information, two counts of retaliation and two counts of official oppression.
 In June 2011, he was sentenced to 100 days in jail, four years of felony probation and a $6,000 fine.
 After the sentence, Roberts was removed as sheriff and forced to surrender his license as a peace officer.
 Convicted on similar charges, Tidwell was removed from office and sentenced to 120 days in jail, ten years of probation and a $6,000 fine.
 Tidwell's trial publicly uncovered a 2004 guilty plea he entered after being charged with soliciting a prostitute.
 DSHS assessed a $15,850 fine against the hospital for inadequate supervision of Arafiles and illegal termination of Galle and Mitchell.

 By mid-2011, Arafiles had moved his practice to East Texas and was affiliated with Cozby Germany Hospital in Grand Saline.
 A hospital administrator there said that she had looked into some of the allegations against Arafiles that she found on the Internet but that no one had formally complained to her about the doctor.
 In November 2011, Arafiles entered a guilty plea on two counts of misuse of official information.
 Two other charges were dismissed and a pending indictment for aggravated perjury was dropped.
 Arafiles was forced to surrender his medical license, sentenced to 60 days in jail and five years of probation, and assessed a $5,000 fine.
 Arafiles died in January 2014.

 Several of the people involved in the nurses' case had assumed new employment by the summer of 2012.
 Mitchell found a position in New Mexico working with the developmentally disabled.
 Galle, who said in 2010 that the case had "derailed our careers", entered early retirement.
 Galle and Mitchell earned the Dean's Advocacy Award from the Texas Tech University Health Sciences Center in 2010.
 Wiley left Winkler County for Lubbock.
-Tidwell appealed the revocation of his license to practice law but in 2014 he resigned from the bar rather than face further disciplinary action.
+Tidwell appealed the revocation of his license to practice law but in 2014 he resigned from the bar rather than facing further disciplinary action.